Federal Coffee Palace: Attempts to modernise and decline in popularity

 Many of the interiors rooms were modernised in the interwar period including the dining room which was to be insulated with asbestos fibre for soundproofing in 1936.

 The Federal was listed in 1948 as one of the key sites for the modernisation of Melbourne.
-The site, along with the adjoining Australian Estate Company wool store, was purchased for £78,500 and earmarked for replacement with a new modern hotel building, however the new hotel construction did not proceed.
-The owners would instead attempt to modernise some of the bars and accommodation.
+The site, along with the adjoining Australian Estate Company wool store, was purchased for £78,500 and earmarked for replacement with a new modern hotel building.
+The new hotel construction did not proceed.
+The owners instead attempted to modernise some of the bars and accommodation.

 Some minor modifications had taken place by the 1950s, including the removal of iron cresting and the widow's walks on the mansard roofs, truncation of the chimneys, the enlarging of the top floor circular windows into taller ones, and the insertion of small windows into the main pediments.
 Most of the building's original gargoyles were also removed, though the statuary remained.

-A mezannine was added to some of the function rooms resulting in the large arched window bays on the lower King Street frontage lower floors being converted into square windows.
+A mezannine was added to some of the function rooms, resulting in the large arched window bays on the lower King Street frontage lower floors being converted into square windows.
 During this period a large 'Federal' neon sign was added to the Collins Street corner facade in addition to a large lettered 'Hotel Federal' sign on the corner.
-The entire external facade had also been painted dark grey with white trims.
+The entire external facade was painted dark grey with white trims.

-The International-style Southern Cross Hotel in Bourke Street was completed in 1962, and the proliferation of suburban hotels and motels in the 1950s and 60s was eating into of the business from the old grand city hotels such as the Menzies, Federal, Windsor and Scotts.
+In 1962, the International-style Southern Cross Hotel in Bourke Street was completed, and the proliferation of suburban hotels and motels in the 1950s and 60s was eating into of the business from the old grand city hotels such as the Menzies, Federal, Windsor and Scotts.
 Photos from the Wolfang Sievers Collection show that by 1965 the reception lobby and some reception rooms had been completely or partly modernised, along with most of the accommodation rooms, in an effort to compete.
-The huge Victorian era vestibule however remained intact.
+The huge Victorian era vestibule remained intact.

-The Australian Women's Weekly featured a 1967 article on socialite Peter Janson who leased the vacant upper levels and converted them into an expansive apartment in 1967 including a bedroom in the dome of the tower with an attic window from which the entire city centre could be viewed and a rooftop courtyard garden.
+In 1967, the Australian Women's Weekly featured an on socialite Peter Janson, who leased the vacant upper levels and converted them into an expansive apartment in 1967, including a bedroom in the dome of the tower with an attic window, from which the entire city centre could be viewed, and a rooftop courtyard garden.